 Molenda’s attorney objected to any evidence of Molenda’s BAC from the PAS device because there was no foundation to support the accuracy of the readings and under the authority of Coniglio v.
 Department of Motor Vehicles (1995) 39 Cal.App.4th 666, 677–681.

-After APS hearing, the Department of Motor Vehicles (DMV) upheld the suspension of Molenda’s driving privilege.
+After the APS hearing, the Department of Motor Vehicles (DMV) upheld the suspension of Molenda’s driving privilege.

 PETITION FOR WRIT OF MANDATE

 Molenda filed a petition for a writ of mandate in the superior court, challenging the DMV’s decision.
 Molenda argued that the DMV hearing officer should not have admitted the lab report, which showed her blood test results, into evidence because it was hearsay, and it did not meet the requirements of the hearsay exception in Evidence Code section 1280.

 The court agreed.
 It ruled the lab report did not meet the requirements of Evidence Code section 1280 because the report was not “made at or near the time of” the testing as required by subdivision (b), citing Glatman v.
 Valverde (2006) 146 Cal.App.4th 700.